eculver/hackernews-live/README.rst

 Make sure you have `Node.js <http://nodejs.org/>`_ and `npm
 <http://npmjs.org/>`_ installed.
 If you don't, see `this gist
-<https://gist.github.com/661852>`_ on getting up and running quckly.
+<https://gist.github.com/661852>`_ on getting up and running quickly.

 Installing dependencies
 -----------------------